MontiCore/EmbeddedMontiArc/experiments/centering/README.md

 #### Overview
 ##### State
 Size of state for own vehicle: 25
-Number of other vehicles: 0
+Number of other vehicles: 2
-Size of state for each other vehicle: NA
+Size of state for each other vehicle: 25

 ##### Training
-Self-Play: No
+Self-Play: Yes
-Number of Episodes: 2000
+Number of Episodes: 3000
 Start training after Episode: 500 (fill replay buffer)